 - Student-Athlete Graduate/Transfer Rate 100%

-- Along with the ESP, team study sessions will be held throughout the semester.
+- Team study sessions will be held throughout the semester.
 This will be a time for the entire team to help each other in related classes, go to the library, computer lab or the learning center.
 All activities must be related to academics.

 - Players will be instructed to bring study materials to away games.
 In the case of overnight trips, study sessions at the hotel will be placed on the itinerary.

-Academic advising and counseling student-athletes insures transfer and/or graduation within the time spent here on the CFCC campus.
+Academic advising and counseling is critical for student-athletes to transfer and/or graduate within the time spent here at CFCC.
 Appropriate classes and curriculum is vital to their ability to transfer to another institution and more importantly their academic success.
 The NCAA has strict rules and regulations concerning transfer students and with careful planning, issues concerning transferable credits can be avoided.
 Thus, open communication must exist between the student-athlete, coaching staff and the Student-Athlete Academic Advisor.

 At the beginning of each year, each student-athlete will be required to attend a seminar that will explain proper class etiquette as well as assist them in the integration of the community college culture.
 This orientation also opens the door to any questions that may be raised during the first week of classes.

 This is the checks and balances of the academic program.
 In order to identify the student-athletes who need to increase their focus on schoolwork, we must collect fair and honest evaluations from the faculty.
 The process is as follows:

 - Send, via campus mail, a letter explaining the academic mission of the athletic program and athletic department.
 This letter will also include what we expect out of each student-athlete and the staff's expectations of the faculty.
 In addition, a sample of the grade check will be enclosed.